-Requirement of local authorities to: Asses sment Evidence Significant Issues Areas for Improvement Lead Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
+Requirement of local authorities to: Asses sment Evidence Significant Issues Areas for Improvement Lead 1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
 Good.
 Constitution (incl. statutory officers, scheme of delegation, financial and procurement procedure rules) Council, Committee Chairs, Committees.
 OFLOG Self-Assessment Service policies, Complaints procedure Head of Paid Service, Monitoring Officer and S151 Officer HR policies and procedures Fraud policy in place.
 Induction training for new members and staff.
 Codes of conduct Ethics report taken to PFDC quarterly.
 SLT & CMT External & Internal Audit reports.
 None.
-2. Ensuring members take the lead in establishing specific standard operating principles or values for the organisation and its staff and that they are communicated and understood.
+2 the lead in establishing specific standard operating principles or values for the organisation and its staff and that they are communicated and understood.
 These should build on the Seven Principles of Public Life (the Nolan Principles) Good.
 Corporate Plan Council's values OFLOG Self-Assessment Emerging Corporate Strategy 2024/25 Budget Organisational Strategy None.
+3 .
 Leading by example and using these standard operating principles or values as a framework for decision making and other actions Good.
 Council leadership (Leader of the Council Deputy Leader, Committee Chairs and Vice Chairs, Mayor and Deputy Mayor) Declarations of interest noted.
 Up-to-date register of gifts and hospitality.
 None.

-Supporting Principle 2: Demonstrating strong commitment to ethical values equirement of local uthorities to: Assess ment Evidence Significant Issues Areas for Improveme nt Lead 1.
-Seeking to establish, monitor and maintain the organisation's ethical standards and performance Good.
-Values developed with staff and embedded into induction process for officers and members and appraisals for staff.
+2 communicating, and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to Good.
+Anti-fraud and corruption policy in place.
+Register of interests and annual declaration of related parties.
+The whistle blowing policy and complaints policy are well established and regularly reviewed.
+The Members and Officers Codes of Conduct refers to a requirement to declare interests.
+None. of Conduct refers to a requirement equirement of local uthorities to: Assess ment Evidence Significant Issues Areas for Improveme nt Lead 1.
+Seeking to establish, monitor and maintain the organisation's ethical standards and performance Values developed with staff and embedded into induction process for officers and members and appraisals for staff.
 Standards and Ethics report taken to PFDC quarterly.
 None.
 2. Underpinning personal behaviour with ethical values and ensuring they permeate all aspects of the organisation's culture and operation.
-Good.
 Values embedded into induction process for officers and members and appraisals for staff.
 Values were developed with staff and are embedded across the Council None.
-3. Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values Good.
-Appraisal process built upon values of the Council and has been revisited during the year.
+3. Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values Appraisal process built upon values of the Council and has been revisited during the year.
 Equality and Diversity Policy in place.
 EIAs are part of our standard approach and taken forward where appropriate or required.
 None.
-4. Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards expected by the organisation Good.
-Key partnerships have mechanisms in place to define role and scope of partners.
+4. Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards expected by the organisation Key partnerships have mechanisms in place to define role and scope of partners.
 Procurement exercises, where appropriate, include assessment criteria around social value which is incorporate into contracts.
 None.